Skip to main content

 Safou (African Plum)

-Local fruit roasted and eaten with cassava or chikwanga, rich and buttery.
+A local fruit, roasted soft and buttery, eaten with cassava or chikwanga.

 Grilled Corn